Marlène Schiappa: Secretary of State for Gender Equality

-In 2018, she successfully introduced a law to deter predatory remarks and street harassment, such as wolf-whistling.
-In 2018, Schiappa proposed a change to the French civil code to introduce a ban on corporal punishment; the bill called "anti-smacking bill" in the media was approved on 30 November 2018.
+In 2018, Schiappa successfully introduced a law to deter predatory remarks and street harassment, such as wolf-whistling.
+In 2018, she proposed a change to the French civil code to introduce a ban on corporal punishment; the bill called "anti-smacking bill" in the media was approved on 30 November 2018.

 On the eve of International Women's Day in 2018, Schiappa appeared, alongside Roselyne Bachelot among others, in a performance of Eve Ensler's Vagina Monologues at the Bobino theater in Paris.

-In 2019, amid revelations of the Jeffrey Epstein affair, Schiappa and fellow cabinet member child welfare minister, Adrien Taquet called for an investigation into the activities in France of convicted pedophile Jeffrey Epstein "so that his death does not deny his victims the justice they are entitled to".
+In 2019, amid revelations of the Jeffrey Epstein affair, Schiappa and fellow cabinet member child welfare minister, Adrien Taquet called for an investigation into the activities in France of the convicted sex offender Jeffrey Epstein "so that his death does not deny his victims the justice they are entitled to".

 In November 2019, Schiappa proposed that foreigners convicted of sexual crimes and violence against women would be deported.
 This proposal was criticised by some feminists who called it "feminationalism" and unequal punishment based on nationality, and also by a legal expert who said that such measures already existed since 1970 for serious crimes including the worst sexual crimes.